ublue-os/boxkit/README.md

 Use `chezmoi` to pull down your dotfiles and set up git sync.

 ### Make your own

 Fork and add programs to this this image - over time you'll end up with the perfect CLI for you.
+Keeping it as a pet works, though the author recommends leaving all your config in git and routinely pulling a new image.

 The user experience is much nicer if you [set your terminal open right in the container]() and is the intended experience.

 ## Why?